Zazen: Posture

 It is not uncommon for modern practitioners to practice zazen in a chair, sometimes with a wedge or cushion on top of it so that one is sitting on an incline, or by placing a wedge behind the lower back to help maintain the natural curve of the spine.

 Samadhi

-The initial stages of training in zazen resemble traditional Buddhist samatha meditation.
-The student begins by focusing on the breath at the hara/tanden with mindfulness of breath (ānāpānasmṛti) exercises such as counting breath (sūsokukan 数息観) or just watching it (zuisokukan 随息観).
+The initial stages of training in zazen may resemble traditional Buddhist samatha meditation.
+According to some approaches, the student begins by focusing on the breath at the hara/tanden with mindfulness of breath (ānāpānasmṛti) exercises such as counting breath (sūsokukan 数息観) or just watching it (zuisokukan 随息観).
 Mantras are also sometimes used in place of counting.
-Practice is typically to be continued in one of these ways until there is adequate "one-pointedness" of mind to constitute an initial experience of samadhi.
-At this point, the practitioner moves on to koan-practice or shikantaza.
+Practice may be continued in one of these ways until there is adequate "one-pointedness" of mind to constitute an initial experience of samadhi.
+At this point, the practitioner might move on to koan-practice or shikantaza.

+While some teachers such as Dainin Katagiri Roshi taught watching the breath, and Shunryū Suzuki taught counting the breath, others such as Kōshō Uchiyama and Shohaku Okumura taught neither counting nor watching the breath.
+According to Okumura, one does not put one's focus on the breath (nor any object at all): "We don’t set our mind on any particular object, visualization, mantra, or even our breath itself.
+When we just sit, our mind is nowhere and everywhere."